 Meridians are energy channels ‚transporting‘ life energy (Chi/Qi) throughout the body.
 If there are blockages in the system of meridians, you will experience a lack of energy supply to certain areas of the body.

 Your energy flow affects how you feel, how you think, and the overall condition of your health situation.
 When the body’s life-force energy becomes blocked, various imbalances will result.

 Acupuncture meridians have many names.
-These names include Chinese meridians, energy meridians, and Chi meridians, just to name a few.
+These names include Chinese meridians, energy meridians, and Chi meridians, to name a few.
 These meridians carry the life force that vitalizes all life forms and allows them to flourish and grow.
-Different cultures call this life force by different names: Chi, subtle energy, Spirit, Prana, and vital energy to mention just a few.
+Different cultures call this life force by various names: Chi, subtle energy, Spirit, Prana, and vital energy to mention just a few.